Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 2. The AS Roma Academy Abuja

-The AS Roma Academy Abuja is the AS Roma Academy official network of football schools around the world dedicated to all boys and girls, aged between 5 – 17 years old, which offers the opportunity to learn the methodologies and training techniques that inspired talented players such as Francesco Totti, Daniele De Rossi, Alessandro Florenzi and Lorenzo Pellegrini.
+The AS Roma Academy Abuja is dedicated to all boys and girls, aged between 5 – 17 years old, which offers the opportunity to learn the methodologies and training techniques that inspired talented players such as Francesco Totti, Daniele De Rossi, Alessandro Florenzi and Lorenzo Pellegrini.

 Through the advice of AS Roma’s technical staff and specialized local coaches, every player will be supported to reach their full potential while learning the training and educational approach used by AS Roma’s Youth Sector.